SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Introduction

-Compared with the general scenes, the distinguishing characteristics of objects from aerial scenes (referred to as aerial objects) are mainly from three aspects: arbitrary orientations, small, and dense, as shown in Fig.~\ref{fig:intro1}(a).
+Compared with general scenes, the distinguishing characteristics of objects from aerial scenes (referred to as aerial objects) are mainly from three aspects: arbitrary orientations, small, and dense distribution, as shown in Fig.~\ref{fig:intro1}(a).
 The mainstream SSOD methods are based on the pseudo-labeling framework~\cite{chen2022dense,tarvainen2017mean,tang2021humble,xu2021end} consisting of the teacher and student models.
 The teacher model operates as an Exponential Moving Average (EMA) of the student model, aggregated over historical training iterations.
 It aims to generate pseudo-labels for images within the unlabeled dataset, thereby facilitating the student model's learning from a combination of labeled and unlabeled data.

 However, through pilot experiments, we find that extending the SSOD framework to oriented object detection is a highly non-trivial problem.
-We think the following two aspects need to be considered: \textbf{1)} First, the geometry information (e.g., orientation and aspect ratio) is an essential cue for representing the multi-oriented objects.
-How to use the geometry information for the interaction between teacher and student in a semi-supervised framework is crucial.
-In other words, when applying SSOD methods in such a scenario, it is necessary to consider the geometry information of pseudo-labels and predictions. \textbf{2)} Second, aerial objects are often dense and regularly distributed in an image.
+We think the following two aspects need to be considered: \textbf{1)} Geometry information is crucial for representing oriented objects, where the bounding box orientation defines the object’s direction and the aspect ratio represents the width-to-height proportion.
+In a semi-supervised framework, it is essential to leverage the intrinsic geometric information for effective teacher-student interaction. \textbf{2)} Aerial objects are often dense and regularly distributed in an image.
 These properties lead to a challenge for obtaining accurate pseudo-labels from the teacher, resulting in inaccurate knowledge transfer towards the student and damaging the learning effectiveness within a teacher-student framework.
 A simple yet effective solution is to consider the global perspective.
 The global appearance of pseudo-labels and predictions can naturally reflect their patterns and suppress local noise, benefiting a more consistent and steady learning process.